Kanerix/chitty-chat/REPORT.md

 }
 ```

-The RPC then turns the event into a message and streams it back to the client.
+The server then turns the event into a message and streams it back to the client.

 ```proto
 message ChatMessage {